Missouri Small Business Startup Guide

 (1) Sole Proprietorship

 A sole proprietorship is a business where a single owner has complete control over a business, enjoys all the profits, makes all decisions and has the liability and responsibility for the debts and obligations of the business.
 A sole proprietorship is not recognized as an entity separate from its owner or proprietor and is not taxed separately.
 The income the owner receives from the business is taxed at the owner’s personal income tax rate.
 All of the contract, tort, lease and other obligations and liabilities of the business are the direct obligations and liabilities of the owner.
 A sole proprietorship may be owned jointly by a married couple.
-For additional information regarding the ownership of a married couple please visit www.irs.gov/faqs/faq/0,,id=199630,00.html.
+For additional information regarding the ownership of a married couple please visit www.irs.gov/faqs/faq/0,, name=199630,00.html.

 The sole proprietorship is the simplest business form to adopt and maintain, as there are almost no required filings or registrations other than tax filings.
 If a sole proprietorship is doing business under a name other than the owner’s true name, a fictitious name filing must be made with the Secretary of State, and renewed every five years.
 The startup costs for a sole proprietorship are minimal, and the business is tied inextricably to the owner.